flutter/website/src/docs/development/ui/interactive.md

 {{site.alert.secondary}}
   <h4 class="no_toc">What's the point?</h4>

-  * To create a custom stateful widget, subclass two classes:
-    StatefulWidget and State.
+  * A stateful widget is implemented by two classes: a subclass of `StatefulWidget` and a subclass of `State`.
-  * The state object contains the widget's state and the widget's `build()` method.
+  * The state class contains the widget's mutable state and the widget's `build()` method.
   * When the widget's state changes, the state object calls `setState()`, telling the framework to redraw the widget.
 {{site.alert.end}}

 In this section, you'll create a custom stateful widget.
 You'll replace two